ufal/npfl129/exam/questions.md

 1. List at least two applications of SVD or PCA.
 [5]

-1. Describe the K-means algorithm, including the `kmeans++` initialization.
+1. Describe the $K$-means algorithm, including the `kmeans++` initialization.
+What it is used for?
 What is the loss function that the algorithm optimizes?
 What can you say about the algorithm convergence?
 [20]

 1. Name at least two clustering algorithms.
 What is their main principle?
 How do they differ?
 [10]